Bounty cake — coconut chocolate sponge

 17. Step 17:

 Assemble the cake.
-Place the bottom cake on a plate.
-Spread the cooled coconut filling evenly on top.
+Set the bottom layer on a plate.
+Spread the cooled coconut filling evenly over the top.

 18. Step 18:

-Cover with a second cake, press lightly.
-Put the cake in the refrigerator for an hour.
-When applying the glaze to a chilled cake, it will fit better.
+Cover with the second layer and press down gently.
+Put the cake in the fridge for an hour.
+The glaze goes on better over a chilled cake.

 19. Step 19:

-For the glaze, pour the chocolate slices with milk.
-In a water bath, with constant stirring, bring the mass to uniformity.
-You can simply pour hot milk over the chocolate and mix thoroughly until a smooth chocolate mass is obtained.
+For the glaze, pour the milk over the chopped chocolate.
+Set it over a water bath and stir constantly until smooth.
+Or you can simply pour hot milk over the chocolate and stir thoroughly until you get a smooth chocolate mixture.

 20. Step 20:

-Cover the top and sides of the cake with icing.
-Decorate with coconut shavings or as your imagination tells you.
-Place the cake in the refrigerator for 5-6 hours so that it is well soaked.
-Cut into pieces and serve.
-Enjoy your meal!
+Cover the top and sides of the cake with the glaze.
+Decorate with shredded coconut, or however your imagination leads you.
+Put the cake in the fridge for 5–6 hours so it soaks through nicely.
+Cut into slices and serve.
+Enjoy!

 • Whole cow's milk - 68 kcal/100g